Steve Barakatt: International Anthem of the Royal Golf Clubs

-Korea Train eXpress
+Usage by Korail

-Barakatt's music is played onboard South Korea's high speed rail system, the Korea Train eXpress (KTX).
-As each KTX train approaches a station, Barakatt's "California Vibes" is played while a pre-recorded announcement informs passengers of the arrival.
+Upon the launching of South Korea's high speed rail system, the Korea Train eXpress (KTX), Korail used Barakatt's "Dreamers" for announcing arrival at the destination station until 2010, replacing "Looking for You" by Japanese saxophonist 'MALTA'.
+After 2010, "California Vibes" is played while a pre-recorded announcement informs passengers of the arrival of a station.
 The announcement declares the station name and reminds passengers to gather their belongings as they disembark the train.
-As KTX trains depart stations, Barakatt's "Dreamers" accompanies the pre-recorded departure announcement.

 The Official Anthem of Chateau Frontenac

 On April 13, 2018, Le Château Frontenac became the first heritage building in the world to have its own official anthem.
 Barakatt composed the anthem and performed the world premiere in the Chateau Frontenac's Grand Ballroom with l'Orchestre Symphonique de Québec under the baton of Maestro Fabien Gabel.

 Le Phare

-Canadian firm Groupe Dallaire announced on November 15, 2016 the appointment of Barakatt as Creative Director of Le Phare real estate project in charge of the entertainment activities.
+Canadian firm Groupe Dallaire announced on November 15, 2016, the appointment of Barakatt as Creative Director of Le Phare real estate project in charge of the entertainment activities.
 Barakatt will supervise the conception of the facilities, the production of new entertainment content as well as the establishment of new partnerships for the creation of a world-class experience.